Identity performance: Concept

 In everyday interactions, the body serves as a critical site of identity performance.
 In conveying who we are to other people, we use our bodies to project information about ourselves.
-This is done through movement, clothes, speech, and facial expressions.
+This is done through movement, clothing, speech, and facial expressions.
 What we put forward is our best effort at what we want to say about who we are.
-Yet while we intend to convey one impression, our performance is not always interpreted as we might expect.
+Yet, while we intend to convey one impression, our performance is not always interpreted as we might expect.
 Through learning to make sense of others’ responses to our behavior, we can assess how well we have conveyed what we intended.
 We can then alter our performance accordingly.
 This process of performance, interpretation, and adjustment is what Goffman calls impression management.
 Impression management is a part of a larger process where people seek to define a situation through their behavior.
 People seek to define social situations by using contextual cues from the environment around them.
-Social norms emerge from situational definitions, as people learn to read cues from the environment and the people present to understand what is appropriate behavior.
+Social norms emerge from situational definitions, as people learn to read social cues from the environment and the people present to understand what is considered appropriate behavior.

 Learning how to manage impressions is a critical social skill that is honed through experience.
 Over time, we learn how to make meaning out of a situation, others’ reactions, and what we are projecting of ourselves.
 As children, we learn that actions on our part prompt reactions by adults; as we grow older, we learn to interpret these reactions and adjust our behavior.
 Diverse social environments help people develop these skills because they force individuals to re-evaluate the signals they take for granted.